junrenwang/foodflowproject/manuscript.md

 ## Result

 ### Random Forest
-Through GridSearching, the hyperparameters we selected is 20 for max depth of tree and 50 for number of independent tree.
+Through GridSearching, the hyperparameters we selected was 20 for max depth of tree and 50 for number of independent tree.
 Figure @fig:image2 shows the estimation results.
 The validation $r^2$ is 0.86.
 RF model shows the better performance for the large flow.